| DALLAS (NCBWA) – Mike Patrick, whose solid play-by-play

 the previous Wilbur Snypp Award recipients for selecting me for

+this prestigious award."
 "Mike Patrick and college baseball are a tremendous combination,"

 said NCBWA executive director Bo Carter.
 "His enthusiasm and broadcast